 This blog post is an exception to the usual “personal injury related only” rule on this blog.
 The Maryland Court of Appeals (Maryland’s “supreme court”) ruled unanimously today that Maryland must recognize as married same-sex couples who legally wed in other states.

 In an opinion by Judge Harrell, the court reasoned that a valid out-of-state marriage, and thus divorce, should be recognized in Maryland if it is not statutorily prohibited or “repugnant” to Maryland public policy.
-The court found that same sex marriage clears the “repugnancy” bar with ease.
-The Maryland legislature clearly has demonstrated its acceptance of same sex marriage.
-Given that Maryland has never failed to recognize a valid out-of-state marriage (even if illegal or criminal under Maryland law), this ruling is somewhat of a no-brainer.
+The court found that same-sex marriage clears the “repugnancy” bar with ease.
+The Maryland legislature has shown its acceptance of same-sex marriage.
+Given that Maryland has never failed to recognize a valid out-of-state marriage (even if illegal or criminal under Maryland law), this ruling is a no-brainer.

 You can read the full opinion in Port v.
 Cowan here.